Archives

 Vendelsömalm School

-The facades now have energy-efficient windows with transoms reminiscent of the original windows, awnings, and natural-colored facade panels.
+The facades now have energy-efficient windows with transoms reminiscent of the original windows, awnings, and natural-coloured facade panels.

 Renewal from historic walls

 “The goal was to clean and restore the concrete in the main hall,” says Tove.
 “We decided to remove the old murals, which students painted with latex paint in the 90s.
 Unfortunately, it was hard to carry out such an extensive restoration of concrete.
-Instead, it was painted in concrete-like colors with the preserved rough texture of boards at the base.
+Instead, it was painted in concrete-like colours with the preserved rough texture of boards at the base.
 Old dents and the history on the walls can add a lot of beauty and invigoration.”

 The false ceiling in the big main hall features untreated wood, restoring the room’s original concept.
 The walls in the combined assembly hall and cafeteria now have untreated wood panels, enhancing both aesthetics and acoustics.